metinbicaksiz/metinbicaksiz/README.md

 # 💫 About Me:
-👋 Hi, I’m @metinbicaksiz<br>👀 I’m interested in software development and educational technologies since I have a strong background in education.<br>🌱 I know HTML, CSS, JS, TypeScript, React, Redux, Next.js, Node.js and developing MicroService Architecture in Java.<br>📫 How to reach me: You can find me on linkedin at https://www.linkedin.com/in/dkmb/
+👋 Hi, I’m @metinbicaksiz<br>👀 I’m interested in software development and educational technologies since I have a strong background in education.<br>🌱 I know HTML, CSS, JS, TypeScript, React, Redux, Next.js, Node.js and developing MicroService Architecture in Java.<br>📫 How to reach me: You can find me on the links below:

 ## 🌐 Socials: